Select for tips:

 Always check before sailing!

-Be aware of red and yellow boards (on the non-tidal Thames) and fluvial flows (on the tidal Thames) - links on this page provide popups to explain red/yellow boards and fluvial flows
+Be aware of red and yellow boards (on the non-tidal Thames) and fluvial flows (on the tidal Thames) - links on the Conditions page provide popups to explain red/yellow boards and fluvial flows

-Live weather forecasts for selected locations on the Thames and Wey
+Live weather forecasts for any lock on the Thames and Wey and selected locations on tidal Thames

-Tap the location for which a forecast is wanted
+Scroll to the lock or location for which a forecast is wanted and tap the button

-Forecasts are downloaded from external sites so an Internet connection is required
+Forecasts are downloaded on demand so an Internet connection is required

 Check clearances for masts etc

-For each bridge the headway (clearance between water and underneath of bridge) is shown (also see special procedure for transiting Tower Bridge)
+For each bridge the headway (clearance between the water and underneath of the main arch of each bridge) is shown (also see special procedure for transiting Tower Bridge)

 Headway for tidal Thames' bridges is shown for high water